VICTIMIZED BUT NO VICTIM!

 Once these things are brought to the light and stopped then you can be on your way to recovery.
 A recovering victim.

-Sometimes help in your recovery process seems hard to find but it is there through seeking wise counselors, prayer, and joining different groups under strong leadership.
+Sometimes help in your recovery process seems hard to find but it is there through seeking wise counselors, prayer, and joining a church group under strong leadership.

 People are victimized in life and it is important that we recognize it is an awful thing.
 There is great need for wise counsel and healing but it is important for those who experience the different types of victimization to see themselves in a different light.
 Don't see yourself as a victim but instead do something proactive about it.
 There are legal ways to do this and that is what I am suggesting.
 I believe there is ALWAYS something that can be done.
 Don't just roll over and take it.